Richard Howard-Vyse: Military career

 Howard-Vyse attended the British Army's Staff College, Camberley, from January 1911.
 After Staff College he became a brigade major for the 5th Cavalry Brigade, still ranked as a captain, in May 1914.
 By July 1915 he was a General Staff officer 2nd Grade, still with the 5th Cavalry Brigade.

 In 1917, following a request from General Sir Edmund Allenby, Howard-Vyse was sent to the Middle East as the Chief Staff Officer for the Desert Mounted Corps, with the brevet rank of lieutenant colonel and the temporary rank of brigadier general.
 For his service he was made a Companion of the Order of St Michael and St George in April 1918.
 Then in July 1918 he assumed the command of the 10th Cavalry Brigade.

 Post war

 Howard-Vyse became the next commandant of the Zeitoun School of Instruction, in Cairo.
 It was followed by command of his regiment, the Royal Horse Guards, from 1922 to 1926.
 It was at Cairo that he married Phyllis Hermione, daughter of Francis Saxham Elwas Drury, on 15 October 1925.
 He returned to the War Office in 1927 as a grade 1 General Staff officer; and thence was sent to Egypt in 1928 as the commander of the Cairo Cavalry Brigade.

-His next appointment was the Inspector of Cavalry and commandant of the Equitation School from 1930 to 1934.
+His next appointment was as commandant of the Equitation School and inspector of cavalry, a post he held from 11 August 1930 until 11 August 1934 when he relinquished the assignment.
+While serving in this role, he was promoted to major general on 10 November 1933.
+Upon ceasing to be employed, he was placed on half-pay.

 He was then made the chief of staff to Prince Henry, Duke of Gloucester for his tour of Australia, being awarded a knighthood.